apiel/zicBox/NOTE.md

 - TODO DrumSample track: is a very basic track that can play 1 shot sample (8, 12, 16?), first page select the sample (volume and mute?), second page grid sequencer with velocity, step probability (volume and mute?), third page global track effect, filter...

-- NOTE wavetable could morph by rotating the cursor

 - TODO make dustscript part of the repo instead to be external dependency...

 - TODO get rid of SDL component andunify everything